pstansell/d3rlpy/docs/getting_started.rst

 Start Training
 --------------

-Now, you have all to start data-driven training.
+Now, you have all you need to start data-driven training.

 .. code-block:: python